ssgeejr/goatlivesmatter/lesson8/lesson8-Phase2.md

 create a new method openConnection, make it private and allow it to set a global Connection object. each of your fetch methods should obtain a connection by first calling the openConnection method and be responsible for closing the connection upon exiting in the finally catch.

-All calls that include the databasse need to throw Exception
+All calls that include the databasse need to throw Exception .

+Menu Table:

+table name: menu
+columns:
+menuid	int auto-increment
+menu_order int not null unique name	varchar(16) not null description	varchar(64) not null